 Setting up a field service engineer KPI to monitor billable hours can help you understand where time is being wasted and what measures need to be put in place to enhance workforce productivity.

-KPIs for Daily Field Visits Per Engineer
+3. Set KPIs for Daily Field Visits Per Engineer

 Tracking the number of visits each engineer makes each day can help you to identify your most engaged and productive employees.
 It also enables you to understand which engineers aren’t optimising their time effectively.
 Having this type of data is empowering when you want to reward your top workers or pinpoint those that need further motivation, training or development.

 Another important KPI is to monitor backend service costs, to identify where you can make cost savings and boost profits.
-For instance, payment processing fees, rising fuel prices and ordering unnecessary parts can impact on your company’s bottom line.
+For instance, payment processing fees, rising fuel prices and ordering unnecessary parts can impact your company’s bottom line.

 By tracking the financials with KPIs, you can identify areas where you need to save and make small changes (like route optimisation and refuelling at the right places) when needed.

-Completed Jobs vs Invoiced Jobs
+5. Track Completed Jobs vs Invoiced Jobs

 To ensure your company receives payments for services quickly, you should ensure that jobs are swiftly invoiced.
 In an ideal world, the ratio of completed to invoiced jobs would be 1:1.

 In reality, this doesn’t always happen, which is why completed vs invoiced jobs is a paramount KPI to track.
 FSM software can help with this if you have on-the-spot invoicing as a feature.
-This is where field service engineers can issue an invoice upon job completion through their mobile app, which links into your main system in real-time.
+This is where field service engineers can issue an invoice upon job completion through their mobile app, which links to your main system in real-time.